Top 10 Largest Railway Stations in India in 2021

 The next on the list is Kalyan Junction.
 It is one of the busiest railway stations in the country handling over 360,000 passengers per day.
 Furthermore, this railway junction has 8 platforms where many local trains travel in the day.

 This railway station has Kalyan Electric Loco Shed and Kalyan Diesel Loco shed in the nearby areas.

 Vijaywada Station is the largest railway junction in India having 10 platforms and 16 tracks.
 It handles more than 1 lakh passengers daily and 180 expresses as well as 150 freight trains.

 Further, it is the 4th busiest railway junction in the country.
 The construction of the Vijaywada railway station started in the year 1888 and it has now electrified tracks.

 The last on the list is Mughal Sarai Junction which comes in Uttar Pradesh.
 It has the biggest marshaling yard in Asia.
 This junction is mainly the halt of eastbound trains.
 It has 4 platforms and serves passengers in a large number per day.

-This is the precise list of top 10 biggest railway junctions in India serving millions of passengers and many trains in a day.
+This is the precise list of the top 10 biggest railway junctions in India serving millions of passengers and many trains in a day.
 These old railway stations are still the charm of our country and contribute a large share in the development.